 Sutton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Sutton who are college-educated is close to the national average for all communities of 21.84%: 18.00% of the adults in Sutton have a bachelor's degree or advanced degree.
+In terms of college education, Sutton is nearly on par with the US average for all cities of 21.84%: 18.00% of adults 25 and older in Sutton have a bachelor's degree or advanced degree.

 The per capita income in Sutton in 2022 was $38,049, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $152,196 for a family of four.
 However, Sutton contains both very wealthy and poor people as well.